Julian/Ivoire/README.rst

             with test.assertRaises(ZeroDivisionError):
                 calculator.divide(8, 0)

-        with it("multiplies") as test:
+        with it("multiplies two numbers") as test:
             calculator = Calculator()
             test.assertEqual(calculator.multiply(2, 3), 6)

-then running it with ``python example.py`` will output a result for each of the tests.
+the output of each of the tests will appear on standard error.